Fischmarkt

 How long should I spend visiting?

-A visit to Fischmarkt can range from one to three hours, depending on your interest in exploring the market stalls and the surrounding attractions.
+A visit to Fischmarkt typically takes around 1-3 hours, depending on your interests in exploring the square, engaging with vendors, and enjoying the local atmosphere.

 Is photography allowed?

-Yes, photography is generally allowed in Fischmarkt, so feel free to capture the vibrant atmosphere and unique architecture.
+Yes, photography is generally allowed in Fischmarkt.
+It’s a great opportunity to capture the vibrant market scene and the beautiful architecture surrounding the square.

 Are there guided tours?